 Applicants are encouraged to meet with the Board for pre-preliminary discussions with conceptual subdivision plans.
-The purpose of such discussions is to identify, potential problems or concerns prior to the applicant expending funds for the filing of preliminary, or definitive plans.
+The purpose of such discussions is to identify potential problems or concerns prior to the applicant expending funds for the filing of preliminary or definitive plans.

-- 3.2.1 General: A preliminary plan of a subdivision may be submitted by the applicant for discussion, approval, conditional approval, or disapproval by the Board.
+- A. General.
+A preliminary plan of a subdivision may be submitted by the applicant for discussion, approval, conditional approval, or disapproval by the Board.
 An applicant shall demonstrate ownership of the fee interest on the land in question or else document that (s)he is acting as the duly authorized agent of said owner by means of a notarized letter so stating.
-Eight (8) copies of the plan shall be submitted to the Board and written notice of such submission made to the Town Clerk by delivery, or by registered or certified mail, postage prepaid. - a.
-Fees, Administrative/Staff Review: - (i) Every preliminary plan shall be subject to the following filing fee:
+Eight copies of the plan shall be submitted to the Board and written notice of such submission made to the Town Clerk by delivery, or by registered or certified mail, postage prepaid. - (1) Fees; administrative/staff review. - (a) Every preliminary plan shall be subject to the filing fee as provided in Chapter 420, Fee Schedule.
+[Amended 7-24-2017]